horuslabsio/Starknet-Scaffold/docs/src/chapter_2/subchapter_2.md

    This will download and install all the important packages specified in the `package.json` file.

 2. To build your Cairo contracts:

-   Build the contract to ensure all files are correctly compiled and prepared for development:

    ```
    npm run build-contracts